 Step 6.
 Cook your squash.

-Now you are ready to take your favorite butternut squash recipe and bring to life!
+Now that you are a master at preparing butternut squash, you are ready to take your favorite butternut squash recipe and bring to life!